 To access your API keys, open the Manage Organization page and select API Keys.
 There are two types of keys you can manage.

-- Ingestion Keys - used for to send data to LogDNA
+- Ingestion Keys - used for connecting to a host/source and send log data to LogDNA

 Ingestion keys are used to send log data to LogDNA.
 It can be used by log collectors such as the LogDNA agent to send logs to your LogDNA Organization. it is also used for the Ingest API.
 You can have up to 10 ingestion keys active at a time.

-Service keys are used to consume logs from LogDNA.
-It’s commonly used to retrieve logs via the export API.
+Service keys are commonly used to retrieve logs via the LogDNA API endpoints for Export, and to manage LogDNA Views, Alerts, and other configuration objects using the Configuration endpoints.
 You can have up to 20 service keys active at a time.